PVC vs MDF vs Plywood Bathroom Cabinets: Which Is Best?

 It features a durable PVC outer layer and a foam core, combining strength with lightweight at the same time.
 Unlike MDF, which requires careful sealing to withstand moisture, PVC is low maintenance and doesn't attract pests.

 Our MIRPLUS upcoming new series of PVC bathroom cabinets are crafted entirely from high-quality PVC panels, ensuring 100% waterproof and moisture-resistant performance.
-The inherent properties of PVC allow for complete customization, enabling us to deliver both design flexibility and affordability.
+Different colors, finishes, and shapes mean you can match almost any décor without worrying about upkeep.

 What is MDF (Medium-Density Fiberboard) Bathroom Cabinet?